US secretary of state visits Albania, a key regional ally seeking European Union membership

 The U.S. has praised Albania’s leadership in the former war-torn region and its recent role on the United Nations Security Council as a non-permanent member.
 Albania is a NATO member and has regularly assigned small army units to international peacekeeping missions and NATO operations.

-Albania will host an international summit on Ukraine later this month, with Ukraine's president expected to attend.
+Albania will host an international summit on Ukraine later this month, which Ukraine's President Volodymyr Zelenskyy is expected to attend.

 Tensions between neighbors Kosovo and Serbia may be addressed during Blinken's visit.
 EU-facilitated negotiations to normalize their relations have had slow progress, while occasional violent incidents have fueled fears of instability.
 The United States and EU have expressed concern over Kosovo's recent ban on the dinar as currency in its Serb-majority municipalities.